AmichaiHadad/eks_production_project/DEPLOYMENT.md

     --secret-string "{\"api_key\":\"$WEATHER_API_KEY\"}" \
     --region us-east-1

+# if you already have the secret created you can delete it by:
+aws secretsmanager delete-secret --secret-id eks-blizzard-us-east-1/weather-api --force-delete-without-recovery --region us-east-1

 # Create Weather API secret in us-west-2
 aws secretsmanager create-secret \
     --name eks-blizzard-us-west-2/weather-api \
     --description "Weather API key for EKS application" \
     --secret-string "{\"api_key\":\"$WEATHER_API_KEY\"}" \
     --region us-west-2 --profile us-west-2

+# if you already have the secret created you can delete it by:
+aws secretsmanager delete-secret --secret-id eks-blizzard-us-east-1/weather-api --force-delete-without-recovery --region us-west-2

 ```

 ### Build and Push the Application Image